 How to Get There

-British Air and flybe fly direct to Kirkwall Airport on the Orkney mainland from Aberdeen.
-Loganair, the Scottish airline, flies from Aberdeen, Edinburgh, Glasgow, Inverness, and Shetland.
-Flights from London have one or more connections.
-Flights from the USA or Ireland connect at Glasgow, Edinburgh or London.
-Flight from London are not direct but have one or more connections.
-Most flights are an hour or less though London flights can take three or four hours because of waits between legs of the journey.
+Flybe flies direct to Kirkwall Airport on the Orkney mainland from Aberdeen.
+Loganair, the Scottish airline, flies from Aberdeen, Edinburgh, Glasgow, Inverness, Manchester, Shetland, and Bergen, Norway.
+Flights from London, the USA or Ireland connect at Glasgow, Edinburgh or Manchester.
+Most direct flights are an hour or less though flights with connections can take three or four hours because of waits between legs of the journey.

 - John O'Groats Ferries run short, passenger-only crossings from John O'Groats to the Ferry Port at Burwick.
-There is coach transfer from Burwick to Kirkwall.
+There is coach transfer from Burwick to Kirkwall, the island capital.
 The service runs twice a day in May and September and three times a day in June, July and August.
 The trip takes 40 minutes.
 Bicycles are carried free and there is car parking in John O'Groats.

 - Northlink Orkney & Shetland Ferries Sail year round between Aberdeen, Kirkwall and Lerwick in Shetland, and from Scrabster in Scotland to Stromness on Orkney.
 This is a large car ferry.

 - Pentland Ferries sail between Gills Bay in Caithness to St. Margaret's Hope, an hour long, sheltered route for passengers and vehicles.
 This service is aboard a fast and futuristic looking vessel.

 Hotel accommodation in Orkney ranges from old fashioned and basic to small and very comfortable.
 You won't find luxury boutique hotels but there are lovely guest houses with views, restaurants with rooms and plenty of self catering and B&B accommodation.